rwolande/Snrlax/README.md

 ```

 ##### Default Body Data
-In the case you consistently provide default body parameters, Snrlax offers a boiler-plate minimal solution by always including a body when Snrlax.shared.global_data_source is set.
+In the case you consistently provide default body parameters, Snrlax offers a boiler-plate-minimizing solution by always including a body assuming: `Snrlax.shared.global_data_source != nil`.

--In the event you pass a data_source to the `request()` method, both bodies will be included as one combined body.
+- In the event you pass a `data_source` to the `request()` method, both bodies will be included as one combined body.
 If there is a key collision, the passed QueryDataSource will take precedence over the global QueryDataSource.

 ```swift